inkarkat/runVimTests/README.md

 and people use Vim on different platforms (Windows / Linux), UIs (Console / GUI), with different sets of settings (.vimrc) and other loaded plugins.
-There already exist multiple unit test plugins and assertion facilities [1], which are good for checking invariants and verifying side effect-free implementation functions, but it is still hard to verify the complete plugin functionality because custom commands and mappings typically change the buffer contents, open additional windows, or produce other side effects.
+There already exist multiple unit test plugins and assertion facilities [1], and since version 8.0 Vim itself has various assertions (assert\_equal()), which are good for checking invariants and verifying side effect-free implementation functions (see https://stackoverflow.com/a/56054542/813602 how to do this with the assert functions), but it is still hard to verify the complete plugin functionality because custom commands and mappings typically change the buffer contents, open additional windows, or produce other side effects.

 This work aims to show that Vim, together with a shell script driver built around it, allows to write succinct, fully automated regression test suites